sksaifuddin/ds-algo-notes/README.md

 9. Keep practising and keep revising
 10. Have fun !!!

-# 📔 Topics to be covered:
+# 📔 Topics to be covered: (some topics may be added)
 Remember the flow: Easy -> Medium -> Hard
 1. Big O
 2. Arrays